-The standard employment contract for a member of the Managing Board of VIG Holding includes - depending, among other things, on the length of time with the Group - a pension equal to a maximum of 40% of the measurement base if the member remains on the Managing Board until the age of 65 (the measurement base is equal to the standard fixed compensation).
+The standard employment contract for a member of the Managing Board of VIG Holding (as of 31/12/2019) includes - depending, among other things, on the length of time with the Group - a pension equal to a maximum of 40% of the measurement base if the member remains on the Managing Board until the age of 65 (the measurement base is equal to the standard fixed compensation).
 This pension amount can be increased in individual cases if work continues past the maximum pension age, since a pension is not drawn during this period.